More people are getting boosters than new Covid-19 vaccinations. And others could soon become eligible for an additional shot - KTVZ

 “That’s one of the reasons why we want to do as best as we can to get those children from 5 to 11 vaccinated.”

-And when they do roll out, the US surgeon general said he wants to make vaccines available to children as soon as possible.
+And when they do roll out, the US surgeon general wants to make vaccines available to children as soon as possible, he said.

-“That preparation takes planning, it takes time, and that’s why we’ve been working very hard to do a few things over the last several weeks to months,” Dr. Vivek Murthy said on NBC’s Today.
+“That preparation takes planning, it takes time, and that’s why we’ve been working very hard to do a few things over the last several weeks to months,” Dr. Vivek Murthy told NBC.

 Although children have not had the highest rates of infection, they have faced many of the pandemic’s impacts.
 And for children without homes, there have been even more barriers.